rahad2694/independent-service-provider/README.md

 * Sending Verification email to the user while sign up.
 * Sending password reset email if forgot password.
 * Navigating user to the intended page after successful logging in & replace history.
-* Notifying success or error messages to the user visa hot-toast.
+* Notifying success or error messages to the user via hot-toast.

 ### Frameworks used: